UjuEmmanuella/Telecom-Churn-Analysis/README.md

 # 📊 Telecom Customer Churn Analysis: Data Visualization for Retention Strategy

-This repository houses key files and documentation for the **PhoneNow Telecom Customer Retention Project**.
+This repository houses key files and documentation for the **PhoneNow Telecom Customer Retention Project** using PowerBI.
 A data visualization project analyzing customer churn patterns at PhoneNow Telecom.
-Identifies key risk factors and provides retention strategies that helped protect $4.3M in annual revenue..
+Identifies key risk factors and provides retention strategies that helped protect $4.3M in annual revenue.

 🔗 **Read the full report on Medium:**
 [**Data-Driven Customer Retention: The Churn Analysis Project That Saved \$4.3M**](https://medium.com/@UjuEmmanuella/data-driven-customer-retention-the-churn-analysis-project-that-saved-4-3m-a0078fa8518d)